umnikos/hexc/spec.md

 -!
 "11" is printed during comptime
 -->
 ```
+Macros are allowed to have recursive (even mutually recursive) definitions.

 This execution is done not through any actual execution (casting hexes), but through simulation instead.
 Such simulated effects are defined on a per-word basis with the `SIMULATE:` syntax.